Application deadline: March 31, 2026, at 11:59 p.m. (PDT)

 Érudit has signed agreements with international aggregators and discovery services, such as Google Scholar, Crossref and major integrated library systems, ensuring full visibility of published articles. - Preservation

-Érudit works with international partners, such as Portico, to ensure permanent archiving of platform content.
+Érudit works with partners, such as Portico and Scholars Portal to ensure permanent archiving of platform content.

 Financial support